Practical Nursing Program Guide

 - ALERT!
 This Program guide is UPDATED each semester.

-The deadline for PN Program applications is September 30, 2021, for the Spring 2022 semester that begins in January (Downtown Campus Only).
-The deadline for the Fall 2022 semester is April 20, 2022.
-Both campuses will admit for the Fall 2022 semester.
+The deadline for PN Program applications is April 20, 2022, for the Fall 2022 semester that begins in August.
+Both campuses (Downtown and Carrollton) will admit for the Fall 2022 semester.

 Practical Nursing Programs at Two Locations:

 Due to the COVID-19 virus; there is a possibility that some or all of the classes might be held online.

 The Practical Nursing Program is taught on the following separate campuses:

 - Mailing address, 109 East Broadway-HSH 442, Louisville KY 40202

 - Physical address: 110 W Chestnut Street, Health Sciences Hall - Bldg A-South Rm 442, Louisville, KY 40202

 - Physical address: 1607 US HWY 227, Carrollton, KY 41008